MedPath

 Randomization:

-Participants will be randomized into three groups, such as acceptance and commitment therapy (ACT) group, mindfulness-based stress reduction (MBSR) group and control group on waiting list.
-The participants will be randomized into one of the three groups in a 1:1:1 allocation ratio by block randomization.
-The allocation sequence is concealed in opaque, sequential numbered envelope.
+Participants will be randomized into two groups, such as mindfulness-based stress reduction (MBSR) group and TAU control group.
+The participants will be randomized into one of the three groups in a 1:1 allocation ratio by block randomization.
+The allocation sequence is concealed in a sealed, opaque, sequential numbered envelope.

 Data collection:

 Data collection is carried out by a research assistant who is not involved in conduct of the study and data analysis.
-In the pre-intervention phase (T1), the participants in all three groups are administered the following questionnaires:
+In the pre-intervention phase (T1), the participants in the two groups are administered the following questionnaires:

-(i) Socio-demographic and clinical questionnaire which includes age, gender, marital status, employment, education, monthly income, religion, stage of cancer and type of head and neck cancer.
+(i) Socio-demographic and clinical questionnaire which includes age, gender, marital status, monthly income, stage of cancer and type of head and neck cancer.

-(ii) The Posttraumatic Growth Inventory-Short Form (PTGI-SF) to assess the degree of PTG of the participants (iii) The Dispositional Hope Scale to assess the degree of hope of the participants (iv) The Hospital Anxiety and Depression Scale (HADS) to assess the severity of depressive and anxiety symptoms (v) The Life Orientation Test-Revised (LOT-R) to assess the degree of optimism (vi) The Acceptance and Action Questionnaire (AAQ-II) to assess the degree of experiential avoidance (vii) The Functional Assessment of Cancer Therapy - Head \& Neck (FACT-H \& N) to assess the degree of quality of life
+(ii) The Posttraumatic Growth Inventory-Short Form (PTGI-SF) to assess the degree of PTG of the participants (iii) The Dispositional Hope Scale to assess the degree of hope of the participants (iv) The Life Orientation Test-Revised (LOT-R) to assess the degree of optimism (v) The Functional Assessment of Cancer Therapy - Head \& Neck (FACT-H \& N) to assess the degree of quality of life

-Then the assessments with the following questionnaires are repeated immediately post-intervention (T2) and 6 months after intervention (T3) among participants in all the three groups:
+Then the assessments with the following questionnaires are repeated immediately post-intervention (T2) and 12 weeks after intervention (T3) among participants in all the two groups:

-(i) The Posttraumatic Growth Inventory-Short Form (PTGI-SF) to assess the degree of PTG of the participants (ii) The Dispositional Hope Scale to assess the degree of hope of the participants (iii) The Hospital Anxiety and Depression Scale (HADS) to assess the severity of depressive and anxiety symptoms (iv) The Life Orientation Test-Revised (LOT-R) to assess the degree of optimism (v) The Acceptance and Action Questionnaire (AAQ-II) to assess the degree of experiential avoidance (vi) The Functional Assessment of Cancer Therapy - Head \& Neck (FACT-H \& N) to assess the degree of quality of life
+(i) The Posttraumatic Growth Inventory-Short Form (PTGI-SF) to assess the degree of PTG of the participants (ii) The Dispositional Hope Scale to assess the degree of hope of the participants (iii) The Life Orientation Test-Revised (LOT-R) to assess the degree of optimism (iv) The Functional Assessment of Cancer Therapy - Head \& Neck (FACT-H \& N) to assess the degree of quality of life

 Blinding:

 The participants will be blinded for the study as randomization into designated groups are conducted by a research assistant not involved in the study and the allocation is concealed in opaque, sequential numbered envelope.
 Therefore, the participants will not know which group they are allocated to.
-Although participants in the ACT and MBSR groups undergo psychosocial intervention earlier, the participants in the control group (who are assigned in the waitlist) will also undergo ACT once they have completed assessments at three-time frames (T1, T2, and T3).
-All the participants will also be blinded regarding the hypotheses of the study.
+Although participants in the MBSR group undergo psychosocial intervention earlier, the participants in the control group (who are assigned TAU) will also undergo non-therapeutic sessions with the same time and duration as that of the MBSR group.

 The researchers will be blinded for the study as randomization of participants into designated groups are conducted by a research assistant not involved in the conducting the study and data analysis.
 Data collection will also be caried out by the research assistant who is not involved in conducting the study and data analysis and blinded regarding the hypotheses of the study.
 Moreover, the data analysis will be performed out by statisticians who are not involved in conducting the study and blinded regarding the hypotheses of the study.